Avogadro/two.avogadro.cc/source/develop/build.md

 :::{admonition} Windows {fab}`windows`
 :class: dropdown
-On Windows you may wish to build a slimmed-down version of the program by running the build instead with:
+On Windows you may wish to build a better optimized version of the program by running the build instead with:

 ```shell
 cmake --build ./build --config Release
 ```

+See [Build types](build-types) for more information.
 :::

 :::{admonition} Linux {fab}`linux`